$\Omega$-dibaryon production with hadron interaction potential from the lattice QCD in relativistic heavy-ion collisions: Results and discussion

-By using the above configured blast-wave model and coalescence model (BLWC) as in equation~(~\ref{coal_ana_def}), the transverse momentum $p_T$ spectra of $n\Omega$, $p\Omega$ and $\Omega\Omega$ dibaryons were calculated and shown in Fig.~\ref{fig:pTDst}, in which panel (a) is for Au+Au collisions at $\sqrt{s_{NN}}$ = 200 GeV and panel (b) for Pb+Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV.
+By using the above configured Blast-wave model and coalescence model (BLWC) as in Eq.~(\ref{coal_ana_def}), the transverse momentum $p_T$ spectra of $n\Omega$, $p\Omega$ and $\Omega\Omega$ dibaryons were calculated and shown in Fig.~\ref{fig:pTDst}(a) for Au+Au collisions at $\sqrt{s_{NN}}$ = 200 GeV and Fig.~\ref{fig:pTDst}(b) for Pb+Pb collisions at $\sqrt{s_{NN}}$ = 2.76 TeV.
 The $p_T$ integrated yields $dN/dy$ of objects at midrapidity were given in Table~\ref{tab:dNdy_midrap} and the calculated $dN/dy$ of $p$, $\Omega$ and $d$ were comparable with those from experimental results from the RHIC data ~\cite{PhysRevC.69.034909,PhysRevC.99.064905,PhysRevLett.98.062301} as well as from the ALICE data ~\cite{PhysRevC.88.044910,PhysRevC.93.024917,PLBAlice2014216}.
-The predicted $dN/dy$ of $p\Omega$, $n\Omega$ and $\Omega\Omega$ were $7.51\times 10^{-4}$, $7.39\times 10^{-4}$, $1.24\times 10^{-6}$ for the RHIC top energy and $1.31\times 10^{-3}$, $1.27\times 10^{-3}$, $3.15\times 10^{-6}$ for the ALICE at 2.76 TeV, respectively, in nucleus-nucleus collisions.
-It is seen that the production of $N\Omega$ and $\Omega\Omega$ at the ALICE energy was about 2 times of those at the RHIC top energy.
-And these calculated results were similar to the previous work by using naive coalescence model~\cite{SHAH20166} or analytical coalescence model~\cite{PhysRevC.95.044905} as well as using the AMPT model with $\Omega\Omega$ production channel~\cite{PAL2005210}.
+The predicted $dN/dy$ of $p\Omega$, $n\Omega$ and $\Omega\Omega$ were $7.51\times 10^{-4}$, $7.39\times 10^{-4}$ and $0.31\times 10^{-6}$, respectively, for Au + Au collisions at the RHIC top energy, and $1.31\times 10^{-3}$, $1.27\times 10^{-3}$ and $0.79\times 10^{-6}$ for Pb + Pb collisions at the ALICE energy of 2.76 TeV, respectively.
+It is seen that the productions of $N\Omega$ and $\Omega\Omega$ at the ALICE energy were about 2 times of those at the RHIC top energy.
+These calculated results were similar to the previous work by using the naive coalescence model~\cite{SHAH20166} or analytical coalescence model~\cite{PhysRevC.95.044905} as well as using the AMPT model with $\Omega\Omega$ production channel~\cite{PAL2005210}.